 - Impaired strength and movement of the affected leg

-Initially treatment is aimed at managing pain and reducing any further damage to the tendon.
+Initially, treatment is aimed at managing pain and reducing any further damage to the tendon.
 Seeking treatment or advice early is extremely important and will result in a reduced time to recover from injury and return to activity.

-Achilles tendinosis, if managed promptly and properly, should resolve after 4-6 weeks.
-If, however, the injury is left and treatment is not sought early further tendon damage or a tendon tear may result and recovery can take months.
+If managed promptly and properly, Achilles tendinosis should resolve after 4-6 weeks.
+If, however, the injury is left and treatment is not sought early, further tendon damage or a tendon tear may result and recovery can take months.